-This site will also be kept up to speed during fires and evacs, show where evac centers will be and any relevant information.
+This site will also be kept up to speed during fires and evacuations, show where evac centers will be and any relevant information.

 They also have a twitter which is really good.

 Watch Duty shows location of fire, and will normally post where Evac centers will be.
-(Those of us whom watch the fires use this one as its fast and reliable)
+(Those of us who watch the fires use this one as it's fast and reliable)

-San Diego County Wildfires Facebook page that is very useful as well.
+San Diego County Wildfires Facebook page is very useful as well.

 SD HUMANE SOCIETY